jimregan/notes/_drafts/thing.md

 * **Flexible** (works with black-box ASR systems)

 ➡️ Best suited for **real-time or resource-constrained applications**, where LLM-based solutions are too expensive.

----

-If you want, I can also break it down into a super simple explanation or compare it with other RAG systems.